 - If the object is too large to allow for a bandage, cover the eye with a paper cup.

-- The uninjured eye also should be covered.
+- Cover the uninjured eye.
 This will help prevent eye movement in the affected eye.

-Your situation also warrants emergency treatment if the following symptoms are present after any type of object is removed:
+You should also seek emergency treatment if the following symptoms are present after any type of object is removed:

-- you have abnormal vision, tearing, and/or blinking
+- You have abnormal vision, tearing, or blinking.

-If you suspect you have a foreign object in your eye, it is important to initiate treatment promptly to avoid infection and the possibility of damaged vision.
+If you suspect you have a foreign object in your eye, it’s important to get treatment promptly to avoid infection and the possibility of damaged vision.
 Take these precautions: